morgenman/Computer-Science/Spring 2022/Comptia Security+/Comptia Security+.md

 *Shellcode*: Any lightweight code designed to run an exploit on a target (not just shell on target system, as defined by PenTest+)

-*Code Injection*: Exploit technique that runs malicious code  with the identification number of a legitimate
+*Code Injection*: Exploit technique that runs malicious code  with the identification number of a legitimate process
+* Masquerading (dropper replaces genuine executable with malicious)
+* DLL injection (forces a process to load as part of DLL)
+* DLL sideloading (exploit a vulnerability in legitimate program's manifest to load a malicious dll at runtime)
+* Process Hollowing (Starts a process in suspended state and rewrites memory locations)

+*Anti-forensics Techniques*: encryption, compression, obfuscation

+*Living off the Land*: Using standard system tools and packages to perform intrusions (ie using powershell to attack)